raafay-s/Electric-Vehicle-Adoption-Market-Trends-Analysis/README.md

 * Handling special cases such as dividing by zero where charging outlets were 0
 * Replacing or imputing missing values where needed using median or forward fill strategies

-**Transform & Load (SQL)**
+**Data Modeling and Analysis (Oracle SQL)**
-Once cleaned, the data was uploaded into Oracle SQL.
-I created a master table EV_ADOPTION, into which I inserted the entire dataset.
+Once cleaned, the data was loaded into Oracle SQL.
+I created a master table **EV_ADOPTION**, into which I inserted the entire dataset.
 Then I wrote a collection of CREATE VIEW statements to build logic layers that answered specific questions including (but not limited to):
 * EV registration growth by year using LAG() window functions
 * Average EV share growth across years and states
 * Identifying under-supported states by computing EVs per charging station